zsellera/pico-decoder/README.md

 There is a widespread misunderstanding in the RC community, so I'd like to clarify this first.

-For our ourpose, it is not a loop or the inductor of a resonant circuit.
-This is a **parallel wire transmission line**, a special form of **waveguide**.
+Despite the name, this is not a resonant loop but a **parallel-wire transmission line** (a type of waveguide).
 Disturbances in the magnetic field perpedicular to the plane of the wires (the transponder's signal) will travel towards *both ends* of the structure in the form of electromagnetic waves.
 As electrons start moving in the conductors (resulting in AC current), they create an electic field between the wires.
 This E-field create voltage difference.
 There is a ratio between the voltage created and electrons moved (current), and this ratio is specific to the geometry of the structure (the distance between the wires).
 It is called **characteristic impedance**, and is measured in Ohms, similarly to resistance.

 The antenna has two ends: the far end is *terminated*, while the other end passes the signal eventually to the oscilloscope.
 As the electromagnetic waves reach the far end of the loop, they can not travel any further.
 If we connect the wires together (forming a loop) or leave the ends open (leaving them flapping in the wind), the wave *must* reflects, and travel towards the receiver.
 At the receiver, the reflected wave is added to the incident wave, potentially cancelling it.
 To avoid this, we must terminate the line on the far end.
 Remember, by the end of the day, there is a current wave and a voltage wave.
 If we place a resistor between the wires, with a value "carefully chosen" to match the volage/current ratio (the characteristic impedance), there will be practically no reflection.
 We terminated the transmission line.